jonathandb/datalogger/docs/source/code/read_sensor_scheduler.rst

 create_modbus_reader()
 ----------------------
-In this function a :class:`~modbus_slave_reader:ModbusSlaveReader` instance is made and an attempt is made to connected with the modbus slaves.
+In this function a :class:`~modbus_slave_reader.ModbusSlaveReader` instance is made and an attempt is made to connected with the modbus slaves.

 .. literalinclude:: ../../../datalogger/read_sensor_scheduler.py
    :pyobject: ReadSensorScheduler.create_modbus_reader